New York Concertgoers Charged With DWI After Heavy Metal Concert

 Events such as these in the NY area are common, particularly during the summertime vacation months.
-Scott C. Gottlieb, Injury Law attorneys in Binghamton encourage friends and families of concertgoers to watch out for each other and have a designated driver available to make sure everyone makes it home safely.
+Scott C. Gottlieb, Injury Law Attorney, in Binghamton encourages friends and families of concertgoers to watch out for each other and have a designated driver available to make sure everyone makes it home safely.

 Contact Our Binghamton Accident Attorneys Today

 If you or a loved one has suffered injuries in a New York vehicle accident caused by a drunk or impaired driver, contact Scott C. Gottlieb, Injury Law Attorney, to help.
 Our New York personal injury law office handles all types of accident, injury and medical malpractice cases.